ladybogit/swg-auth-wordpress/trunk/readme.txt

 * New features

 = 0.4 =
-* New features
-* Security enhancements
+* New features and Security enhancements

 = 0.3 =
 * Bug fixes